dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-07-06-swing_states.md

 * [OpenSecrets](https://www.opensecrets.org/open-data) - Lots of data on money in politics, like campaign contributions and lobbying efforts
 * [FiveThirtyEight](https://data.fivethirtyeight.com/) - Great for polling data, haven't use it for much else but they publish lots of the data behind their awesome analyses

 I usually prefer APIs to flat data sets because updating an analysis becomes as easy as rerunning the code (instead of redownloading the dataset first), and that might be especially important when analyzing a time-sensitive event like an election.
-One might be tempted to create an app that runs the analysis for each user, and if you plan on bringing an interactive experience to a broad audience of non-programmers that is probably your only option.
+One might be tempted to create an app that runs the analysis for each user, and if you plan on bringing an interactive experience to a broad audience of non-programmers that is probably your best option.
 Standing an app on top of a data science analysis is not trivial however, and for most of my analyses I prefer to skip that step and simply use a notebook instead.
 Which brings me to my next point tool...

 ### Google Collaboratory